 - Considering its stiff, light race genesis, it’s supple on uneven roads.

 - ...while brakes from the same set halted with precision and might.

 - Wide, 35mm, OEM Vision Team rims were welcomed for being light and pliant.

-- A sloping top-tube offers plenty of junk-swinging standover.
+- A sloping top-tube offers plenty of standover.

 - Reviewers saw the Orca as a mid-priced bike with top-dollar perks.

 - The tapered, 1⅛ to 1½ steerer is stiff and true.